-- the Company's overall strategy and plan; - the Company's exploration and development plans for its mineral projects; - the ability of the Company to carry out its current planned exploration programs and development plans with its current financial resources; - the commitments of the Company's joint venture partners to fund their pro rata share of the exploration of the Company's mineral projects that are subject to joint venture; - the funding commitments of WISCO under the Company's joint venture and shareholder agreements with WISCO; - the estimates of operating and capital costs in connection with the Company's exploration and development plans; - the estimates of mineral resource and the identification and analysis of mineral deposits; - the ability to identify new mineral resources and convert existing and new resource estimates into mineral reserves; - the costs, timing and location of future drilling and other exploration activities; - the expected results of exploration activities; - the expected costs, timing, location and economic performance of development of the Company's mineral projects; - the results of the feasibility study and preliminary economic analysis and projections regarding net present value, internal rates of return, payback periods, mine life and estimates of operating, capital and transportation costs of certain of the Company's mineral projects; - the ability of the Company to obtain all required licenses, permits and other governmental approvals; - projections as to future iron ore prices; - the supply and demand of iron ore in international and other markets, and general economic conditions in the iron ore market:
+- the Company's overall strategy and plan; - the Company's exploration and development plans for its mineral projects; - the Company's plans to list and finance Joyce Direct Iron Inc. on the Australian Securities Exchange; - the plans of Joyce Direct Iron Inc. to advance the Joyce Lake project towards development; - the ability of the Company to carry out its current planned exploration programs and development plans with its current financial resources; - the estimates of operating and capital costs in connection with the Company's exploration and development plans; - the estimates of mineral resource and the identification and analysis of mineral deposits; - the ability to identify new mineral resources and convert existing and new resource estimates into mineral reserves; - the costs, timing and location of future drilling and other exploration activities; - the expected results of exploration activities; - the expected costs, timing, location and economic performance of development of the Company's mineral projects; - the results of the feasibility study and preliminary economic analysis and projections regarding net present value, internal rates of return, payback periods, mine life and estimates of operating, capital and transportation costs of certain of the Company's mineral projects; - the ability of the Company to obtain all required licenses, permits and other governmental approvals; - projections as to future iron ore prices; - the supply and demand of iron ore in international and other markets, and general economic conditions in the iron ore market; - contractual commitments of and affecting the Company;

-- contractual commitments of and affecting the Company; - estimates of environmental and reclamation expenses and any required environmental approval processes; - the availability of required manpower; - the Company's funding requirements or commitments relating to its non-ferrous activities and other strategic initiatives to expand the Company's scope of activities beyond exploration for and mining of iron ore; - the evaluation and identification of prospective transactions arising from the Company's review of strategic options and consideration of its available working capital; - the Company's ability to diversify its business by successfully expanding into businesses outside of mineral exploration and development of iron ore; - the anticipated benefits, timing, actions, costs and investments associated with efforts to diversify the Company's business in new areas; - the ability of the Company to access capital markets to raise additional capital; and - the expected uses of the Company's available funds.
+- estimates of environmental and reclamation expenses and any required environmental approval processes; - the availability of required manpower; - the Company's funding requirements or commitments relating to its non-ferrous activities and other strategic initiatives to expand the Company's scope of activities beyond exploration for and mining of iron ore; - the evaluation and identification of prospective transactions arising from the Company's review of strategic options and consideration of its available working capital; - the Company's ability to diversify its business by successfully expanding into businesses outside of mineral exploration and development of iron ore; - the anticipated benefits, timing, actions, costs and investments associated with efforts to diversify the Company's business in new areas including the food business in Hong Kong which the Company has been pursing for several years and which is continuing to grow revenue; - the ability of the Company to access capital markets to raise additional capital; and - the expected uses of the Company's available funds.